avocado136/avocado136.github.io/_posts/2022-06-22-fouriertransform1.md

 ---
-title:  "Fourier Transform Through The Concept of Sampling (1)"
+# title:  "Fourier Transform Through The Concept of Sampling (1)"
+title:  "Fourier Transform Through The Concept of Sampling"
 category: posts
 date: 2022-06-22
 excerpt: "Explaining all kinds of Fourier Transfrom using sampling method."